Bonao: Economy

 Bonao's economy is based on local businesses, agricultural producers and by the income generated by the mining company Americano Níquel (Falcondo), also known as Falconbridge Dominicana.

-Bonao's agricultural production is 80% rice and the rest divided into cocoa and coffee.
+Bonao's agricultural production is 80% rice and the rest is divided into cocoa and coffee.
 There are also important companies that provide jobs such as: Bonao Industrial, Hanesbrands Dos Rios Textiles, Inc.